preconstruct/preconstruct/docs/new-entrypoints-proposal.md

 # Alternative entrypoints proposal

-> not 100% sure about the name entrypoints but it's the best name I've got so far

 ## What problem is this proposal addressing?

 You have a package, and you want people to be able to import from multiple different entry points in the package. e.g. `react-dom` and `react-dom/server`